derek-skinner/Enflame/README.md

 ## CSS

-We are currently working with [Sass](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
+Inflame was built with the idea that your project will be using Sass.
 Please do not edit the CSS-files in any case but search the corresponding `.scss` file and edit it accordingly.
 If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.